 In the March 2021 whitepaper, Ipsos points out a distinction between “replenishment” and “box subscriptions.”
 Essentially, replenishment is stocking up on certain items that are deemed essential, like household supplies and personal care items.
 They cite Amazon Subscribe & Save as the prime example.
 Box subscriptions, on the other hand, allow customers to buy new products and try them out.
-The ones that fit your lifestyle are our presumably the ones you stick with (i.e. order again).
+The ones that fit your lifestyle are presumably the ones you stick with (i.e., order again).

 Marketing for replenishment and box subscriptions rely on “enhancing your life.”
 Ipsos points out that a key benefit of these subscriptions is “making it easier to get products you need or want so you can focus on other things.”
 The company’s research indicates that consumers find convenience in both the replenishment model (70%) and box subscriptions (59%).

 However, Ipsos speculates that the box subscription model may fade as things open back up and people have more choices about where to shop.
 “Home design” products, to pick a category within the box subscription model, are more likely to be susceptible to competition from a return to in-store shopping.
 Replenishment-style subscriptions are more likely to be sustainable and become a reliable business model in the future.
 In fact, Ipsos research shows that the “likelihood of continued use beyond the end pandemic is 41% higher for replenishment services than subscription boxes.”